 If you take an anonymous test, no one but you will know the result.
-If you take a confidential test, your test result will be part of your medical record, but it is still protected by state and federal privacy laws.
-Most testing is done confidentially.
+If you take a confidential test, your test result will be part of your medical record, but it will still be protected by state and federal privacy laws.
+Most HIV testing is done confidentially.

 - Anonymous testing means that nothing ties your test results to you.
 When you take an anonymous HIV test, you get a unique identifier that allows you to get your test results.
-These tests are not available at every place that provides HIV testing.
+Anonymous tests are not available at every place that provides HIV testing.
 You can purchase a self-test if you want to test anonymously.